About the Tucker Center

-To watch a video of the Tucker Center's significant accomplishments in its first 20 years, click here
+Watch a video of the Tucker Center's significant accomplishments in its first 20 years.

 Dorothy McNeill Tucker established the Dorothy McNeill and Elbridge Ashcraft Tucker Chair for Women in Exercise Science and Sport in 1993.
 This chair - the first of its kind in the world - is the cornerstone upon which the Tucker Center is built.
 Dr. Tucker graduated from the University of Minnesota in 1945, majoring in recreation leadership.
 She went on to earn a doctorate and to become the first woman tenured at California State Polytechnic University in Pomona.
 She continues her pioneering efforts through her commitment to the Center.

-Mary Jo Kane, Ph.D., is a Professor in the School of Kinesiology, and the Director of the Tucker Center for Research on Girls & Women in Sport at the University of Minnesota.
+Mary Jo Kane, Ph.D., is Professor Emerita in the School of Kinesiology and the first director of the Tucker Center for Research on Girls & Women in Sport at the University of Minnesota.
 Professor Kane received her Ph.D. from the University of Illinois, Urbana-Champaign, in 1985 with an emphasis in sport sociology.
 She is an internationally recognized scholar who has published extensively on media coverage of women’s.
 She is also known as an expert on the passage, implementation, and impact of Title IX.

 In 1996, Professor Kane was awarded the first Endowed Chair related to women in sport: The Dorothy McNeill and Elbridge Ashcraft Tucker Chair for Women in Exercise Science and Sport.
 Dr. Kane was elected by her peers as a Fellow in the National Academy of Kinesiology, the highest academic honor in her field, and was inducted into the Academy in the 2002.
 Dr. Kane is a past recipient of the Scholar of the Year Award from the Women’s Sports Foundation.
 In 2012, Professor Kane received a Distinguished Service Award from the Minnesota Coalition of Women in Athletic Leadership.
 This award is given to individuals who exemplify the highest levels of commitment and contributions to breaking barriers for girls and women in sports.
 In 2013, she was named one of the 100 Most Influential Sports Educators by the Institute for International Sport.